EffectOrientedProgramming/book/Chapters/03_Effects_As_A_Way_Forward.md

 Just as with observations, changes can be basic:

-- Displaying on the console
+- Displaying on the screen
 - Writing to a file
 - Mutating a variable
 - Saving to a database